axem-solutions/example/docs/create_new_dev_env.md

     dem export alt_env alt_env.json

 This will create the alt_env.json file in your current directory.

 On the other host, the Development Environment descriptor can be loaded:

     dem load alt_env.json

+And finally, the Development Environment can be installed:

+    dem install alt_env